-If an alcohol-related violation occurs on an interlock calibration report and has been confirmed via a Commission secondary review (when applicable), the client's interlock requirement shall be extended six months, or more, depending on the court order, from the date of the alcohol-related violation.
-If a show-cause hearing is held, and the interlock event is specifically not determined to be an alcohol-related violation by the court, the interlock event would no longer be considered a violation by the ASAP.
-This does not include situations where the court simply fails to take action on the violation and dismisses the show-cause.
-If the original "DC266 Interlock Order Form" specifically states that the interlock requirement is for a time longer than six months, the re-start of the interlock requirement shall be for that period-of-time.
-If the court has permitted a person convicted of a 1st offense DUI with a BAC below 0.15% to operate a vehicle with no restrictions other than the interlock for 12 consecutive months with no violations, then any identified alcohol-related violation will result in a 12-month extension of the interlock requirement from the date of the violation.
+If an alcohol-related violation is identified, and confirmed by the Commission on VASAP, the client's interlock requirement shall be extended six months, or more, depending on the court order, from the date of the alcohol-related violation unless a Show-Cause hearing is held and the interlock event is not determined to be a violation by the court.
+This does not include situations where the court simply fails to take action, or make a specific ruling, on the interlock violation.
+If the original "DC266 Interlock Order Form" specifically states that the interlock requirement is for a time longer than six months, the re-start shall be for that period of time.
+If the court has permitted a person convicted of a 1st offense DUI with a BAC below 0.15% to operate a vehicle with no restrictions other than the interlock for 12 consecutive months with no violations, then any identified alcohol-related violation will result in a 12 month extension of the interlock requirement from the date of the violation.

-Even in the absence of an ignition interlock violation, ASAPs shall review all ignition interlock photographs downloaded at calibration to identify circumvention events.
+Even in the absence of an ignition interlock violation, ASAPs shall review all ignition interlock photographs downloaded at calibration in an attempt to identify circumvention events.
 Per Virginia Code §18.270.1, circumvention attempts are considered a class 1 misdemeanor.

-If an alcohol-related violation occurs on an interlock calibration report and has been confirmed via a Commission secondary review (when applicable), the ASAP shall handle the case per the desire of the court of jurisdiction.
-If the referral is a DMV administrative case, the requirement shall be extended six months from the date of the violation unless the original court order states a time longer than the six-month minimum.
-In that case, the interlock would be extended for a period of months equal to the time cited in the original court order.
-The ASAP shall notify the client of the violation when identified.
+If an interlock event, tied to a court-ordered interlock requirement, is determined to be a violation and has been confirmed via a secondary review by the Commission, the ASAP shall handle the case per the desire of the court of jurisdiction.
+If the referral is a DMV administrative case, the requirement shall be extended six months from the date of the violation unless the original court order stated in "months" a time longer than the six-month minimum.
+In that case, the interlock would be extended for a period of months equal to the months cited in the original court order.

 If an interlock circumvention, of any type, is detected the ASAP shall immediately report the circumvention to the Commission on VASAP.
 The ASAP shall not contact the client about the violation or circumvention, without approval from the Commission, until the Commission has concluded their investigation.
+If the client contacts the ASAP about the circumvention or violation, the ASAP shall refer the client to the Commission on VASAP.